strapi/strapi/docs/3.0.0-beta.x/concepts/webhooks.md

 ### Securing your webhooks

-Most of the time, webhooks make request to publicly avaialble URLs, therefore it is possible that someone find that URL and send it wrong informations.
+Most of the time, webhooks make requests to public URLs, therefore it is possible that someone may find that URL and send it wrong information.

 To prevent this from happening you can send a header with an authentication token.
 Using the Admin panel you would have to do it for every webhook.
 Another way is to define `defaultHeaders` to add to every webhook requests.

-You can configure those global headers by updating the file at `./config/environments/{env}/server.json`:
+You can configure these global headers by updating the file at `./config/environments/{env}/server.json`:

 :::: tabs